 The mission home is really something.
 The main floor is very big, but pretty standard, with the foyer, formal sitting room, president's office, a big family style room that you can get four oblong church tables in, kitchen, pantry, washroom, formal dining room, and an informal dining area off the kitchen.
 Downstairs there are two or three bathrooms, four or five bedrooms with bunk beds and beds in them.
 Huge and just wall to wall beds for elders to sleep in.
 Then upstairs in the master bedroom and bath, a visiting authority bedroom and bath, then a large bedroom with three or four sets of bunk beds.
 Sister missionaries sleep upstairs.
 So for arrivals and departures and whatever else, the missionaries stay the night.

 The medical missionaries, Elder and Sister Smith are an interesting story.
 Sister Smith lost her husband when they were younger.
 She served a mental health mission in Harlem, NY, by herself when her children were grown.
 Then she married Elder Smith, whom she had grown up with, a cardiologist, who had lost his wife.
+Elder Smith was her bishop when his wife died.
 Elder Smith was diagnosed with Parkinson's disease, and when he could not work anymore with his hands, they came out to be the medical/mental health missionaries.
 They are very busy.

 Our trainers, Elder and Sister Troutman, have been absolutely wonderful.
 I am so glad they came and cleaned everything up before we got here.
 It has been the biggest blessing for us.
 When the mission did not think they were getting another office couple, Elder and Sister Troutman answered a call from the mission to the Stakes for volunteers.
 They said they would do it for a year, and then we were called.
 The commute for them from Annapolis to here was a hour one way on a very good commute day.
 They had been working in the temple for the last six years.
 They also served a mission a few years ago in SLC in the mission headquarters.